 Subdivision (11)(A) shall apply to claims for exemptions made after January 1, 2012.

-(i) the definitions shall apply as if federal law recognized a civil union in the same manner as Vermont law;
+(i) the definitions shall apply as if federal law recognized a civil union or a civil marriage in the same manner as Vermont law;

 (C) An unremarried widow or widower of a previously qualified veteran shall be entitled to the exemption provided in this subdivision whether or not he or she is receiving government compensation or pension.
 By majority vote of those present and voting at an annual or special meeting warned for the purpose, a town may increase the veterans' exemption under this subsection to up to $40,000.00 of appraisal value.
 Any increase in exemption shall take effect for the taxable year for which it was voted, and shall remain in effect for future taxable years until amended or repealed by a similar vote.

-(12) Real and personal property exclusively installed and operated for the abatement of pollution of the waters of the state of Vermont or waters within the purview of the New England Interstate Water Pollution Control Compact in accordance with engineering principles approved by the Vermont water resources board.
-This type of property shall be exempt as long as its operation meets with the approval of the secretary of the agency of natural resources.
+(12) Real and personal property exclusively installed and operated for the abatement of pollution of the waters of the State of Vermont or waters within the purview of the New England Interstate Water Pollution Control Compact in accordance with engineering principles approved by the Vermont Water Resources Board.
+This type of property shall be exempt as long as its operation meets with the approval of the Secretary of Natural Resources.

 (15) Real and personal property owned by a charitable, nonprofit organization devoted to the welfare, protection, and humane treatment of animals, including any premises of a custodian or caretaker which is attached to or is located on the grounds of such an animal shelter.